by321/ffmask/readme.md

 	- u2netp.pth.onnx : small and fast version of u2net
 	- u2net_human_seg.pth.onnx : u2net variant trained for human detection

-- If you see an error message about missing openh264-*.dll, download the appropriate DLL from https://github.com/cisco/openh264 and put it somewhere on your path.
+ If you see an error message about missing openh264-*.dll, download the appropriate DLL from https://github.com/cisco/openh264 and put it somewhere on your path.
-- If you want to run conv_u2net_to_onnx.py, you need to install PyTorch.

 ## GUI Usage